Managing your Mooring Licence

 Registering a new boat

-After the sale, you can now register a new boat to your mooring site licence.
-Any fees you have paid for the current season will be transferred to your new vessel if you have returned all your prior permit stickers.
+After the sale, you can register a new boat to your mooring site licence.
+Any fees you have paid for the current season will be transferred to your new vessel if you have returned all your prior stickers.

 Exchanging a mooring licence

-Cancelling your mooring licence
+Surrendering your mooring licence

 Check the refund and cancellation terms and conditions for further details.